opencv/opencv/modules/core/doc/drawing_functions.rst

     :param angle: Rotation angle of the ellipse in degrees.
 See the  :ocv:func:`ellipse`  for details.

-    :param startAngle: Starting angle of the elliptic arc in degrees.
+    :param arcStart: Starting angle of the elliptic arc in degrees.

-    :param endAngle: Ending angle of the elliptic arc in degrees.
+    :param arcEnd: Ending angle of the elliptic arc in degrees.

     :param delta: Angle between the subsequent polyline vertices.
 It defines the approximation accuracy.